nap2000/docs/admin-delete.rst

    Marking Records Deleted in the Console

-The :ref:`console` can be used.
-Select the record you want to delete and then click the delete button.
+The :ref:`console` can be used to mark a record as deleted.
+Select the record and then click the delete button.
 You can optionally enter a reason.
+This can also be done in a table view on the analysis page.
+There use the right mouse button to click on the cell in the column labeled "Marked Bad".
+This column has a green or red background depending on whether or not the record has been deleted.

 Restoring Records marked as Deleted
 +++++++++++++++++++++++++++++++++++